Home Assistant: Setting up the Aqara FP2 Presence Sensor

 2. Click on the Device entry.

 3. On the FP2 device page click on the sensors and rename as appropriate.
 One presence sensor will be for the whole room, and if you setup additional zones each one will have a sensor as well.
 You can walk around the room to map out your zone(s) and see which sensor registers presence.
 You can then rename as needed.
 I would also consider renaming entities as well.
+See below for more detailed tips on a naming convention.

 4. If you wish, update the sensor icon as well.